 Learning to Say “No”

 If you’re not in the best financial situation yourself at the moment, then turning down someone else’s request for money is the best way out of a potentially long-term problem.
-There’s no need to lie to them, just tell them straight up: “I need to pay off my credit cards and student loans” or “I’m trying to save up for a car, I’m sorry” or whatever else pertains to your current situation.
+There’s no need to lie to them.
+Just tell them straight up: “I need to pay off my credit cards and student loans,” or “I’m trying to save up for a car, I’m sorry,” or whatever else pertains to your current situation.

 Saying no to family members can be incredibly difficult for some people, especially if that person – such as a parent – helped you out a long time ago.

 However, you can’t put your wallet at risk based on some internalized guilt you have for not being able to help them out financially.
-And, even if you’re not struggling financially but the person repeatedly hits you up for money every couple weeks, you have to nip it in the bud and say no before it becomes a recurring problem.
+And, even if you’re not struggling financially, but the person repeatedly hits you up for money every couple of weeks, you have to nip it in the bud and say no before it becomes a recurring problem.
 If you never put your foot down, they may start relying on you for a steady stream of cash simply because you never refuse them.

-Money is the primary cause of conflict in many relationships, including those with parents, relatives, and friends.
+Money is the primary cause of conflict in many relationships, including parents, relatives, and friends.
 The last thing you want to do is burn bridges with someone you care about, but if they constantly hound you for “just a few dollars” or disappear after you lend them a considerable chunk of money, then the relationship might be doomed.

 Don’t let money control your relations with your loved ones.
 By following the advice above, you can help them out without abandoning them or losing your financial stability along the way.